2qx/bitcoin-cash-forever/README.md

 ## 2. Executing the Contract

-If the funds are spendable, they'll be spend if all the same parameters are passed again.  **Remember to take a liitle something for your troubles** with the `--exAddress` contract as the executor of this contract.
+If the funds are spendable, they'll be spent if all the same parameters are passed again.  **Remember to take a liitle something for your troubles** with the `--exAddress` contract as the executor of this contract.

-If there are issues with the fees, a custom fee may be provided with the `--fee` override.

-👇 Support the tor project by trying the command below.
+👇 You can support the tor project by trying the command below.
 Actually, this is a real contract with real money on it. 👇

-👇 DO IT!
-No wallet necessary, try to execute this contract 👇
+👇 No wallet necessary, try to execute this contract 👇

     npx bitcoin-cash-forever --address bitcoincash:qrtyy8w9yv6ffqtny9gp56m8kztl3nwwzcqyzsv32k